PriyaJala/TMO-DevPuzzleUI-Priya/CODE_REVIEW.md

     *  In most of the apps, usually there is a click functionality for the header like on "okreads" which redirects to the home screen.

-    * There should be a cancel button in place of search after the user searches for a book.
+    * There should be a cancel button in place of search after the user enters the text.

    *  In the "Reading List", recently added book should be displayed on top for better accesibility of the book.